Hisham ibn Abd al-Malik: Military activities

 In North Africa, Kharijite teachings combined with natural local restlessness to produce a significant Berber revolt.
 In 740, a large Berber force surrounded a loyal army at Wadi Sherif, where the loyalists fought to the death.
 Hisham dispatched a force of 27,000 Syrians, which was destroyed in 741.
 In 742 Handhala ibn Safwan began successfully, but soon was besieged in Qairawan.
 He led a desperate sortie from the city that scattered the Berbers, killing thousands and re-establishing Umayyad rule.

 Hisham also faced a revolt by the armies of Zayd ibn Ali, grandson of Husayn bin Ali, which was put down because of the betrayal of the Kufans.
 The Kufans encouraged Zayd to revolt.
 Zayd was ordered to leave Kufa and though he appeared to set out for Mecca, he returned and dwelt secretly in Kufa moving from house to house and receiving the allegiance of many people.
 Yusuf ibn Umar al-Thaqafi, Iraq's governor, learned of the plot, commanded the people to gather at the great mosque, locked them inside and began a search for Zayd.
 Zayd with some troops fought his way to the mosque and called on people to come out.
 He then pushed back Yusuf's troops, but was felled by an arrow.
 Although his body was initially buried, the spot was pointed out and it was extracted, beheaded and the head sent to Hisham and later to Medina.

 In Spain, the internal conflicts of the years past were ended, and Hisham's governor, Abd al-Rahman ibn Abdallah, assembled a large army that went into France.
 He besieged Bordeaux and pushed to the Loire.
 This marked the limit of Arabic conquest in Western Europe.
-The wave was halted at the Battle of Tours by Charles Martel who ruled the kingdom of the Franks.
+The wave was halted at the Battle of Tours by Charles Martel who ruled the kingdom of the Franks, with exception of the Fraxinetum enclave which lasted until the 10th century.